 Low testosterone can cause a number of problems which are not solely isolated to sexual health complications.
 Due to its importance to women's bodies, it is advised that the symptoms of potential low testosterone levels to be monitored closely.
 In the event of low testosterone levels a variety of treatment courses can be followed.
 These include: a gel that provides continuous release, a patch or a sublingual tablet that dissolves under the tongue.

 Testosterone supplements are used by many women to treat their menopause symptoms.
 Studies have found, however, that testosterone comes with a flurry of side effects, which can be dangerous to women's health.
 These are mainly associated with taking too high a dosage.
-Because of this, it is advised that women consider all of the alternatives to testosterone before beginning testosterone treatments.
+Because of this, it is advised that women consider all of the alternatives before taking testosterone medications.